Course outline, format of the various days and session, timetable and administration.

-Group Discussion: Each of these techniques and systems are often the subject of a full day course.
-The Group discussion will therefore focus on examples and the extent to which these are operating within the delegates own organisations.
+Group Discussion: Each of these techniques and systems can be the subject of more extensive courses.
+The Group discussion will therefore focus on a selection of relevant examples and the extent to which these are operating or could be introduced within the delegates own firms.

-Case Study: To review, critique and redesign an assurance map
+Case Study: To review, critique and help redesign an assurance map

 - Summary of main areas covered throughout the programme